micropython/micropython/docs/library/pyb.rst

 Miscellaneous functions
 -----------------------

-.. function:: have_cdc()

-   Return True if USB is connected as a serial device, False otherwise.

 .. function:: hid((buttons, x, y, z))

    Takes a 4-tuple (or list) and sends it to the USB host (the PC) to